Last Updated on

 On top of its prime rating, it also won the annual Best Binoculars Award for 2015 on an accomplished optics forum.
-Like them, I also found the quality features of the LandScout intriguing so I gave them a spot in our line-up of the best binoculars under $100, which you can check out here.
+Like them, I also found the quality features of the LandScout intriguing so I gave them a spot in our line-up of the best binoculars under $100.

 If you’re curious what has everyone buzzing about this first-class bino that’s in entry level price range, let’s take a peek at the Q&A.

 - Tripod adaptable